jpaulorio/bitactions/README.md

 # GitHub Build Monitor - Github Actions status for multiple repositories under a Github organization on macOS menu bar

-This is a fork from [this repo](https://github.com/paulononaka/bitactions/) that adds support to multiple repositories under a given organization.
+This is a fork from [this repo](https://github.com/paulononaka/bitactions/).
+It adds support for multiple repositories under a given organization.
 It also introduces new configurations for filtering both repositories and workflows by name.
 It removes support for monitoring the workflows of the current branch of a given local repo.
 It only works for repositories under a Github org.